-The most important part of building a pool is the preparation phase, when you’ll decide the overall look of your swimming pool and hire a pool contractor.
-A landscape architect or luxury pool builder can walk you through the design process, but it helps to have a general idea of what you ultimately want.
+The most important part of building a pool is the preparation phase.
+This is when you’ll decide the overall look of your swimming pool and hire a pool contractor.
+A landscape architect or luxury pool builder can walk you through the design process.
+That in mind, it also helps to have a general idea of what you ultimately want.
 Before building a pool, ask yourself these 10 questions and follow tips from the pool builders who weighed in to share their expertise.

 1. Why do I want a swimming pool?

 As with all good design, form follows function — so the answer to this question will establish the foundation for your pool design.
 For example, a pool meant for fitness swimming can look remarkably different from one intended for backyard entertaining.
 You may simply want to enjoy the aesthetics or audible appeal of water in your garden — which will greatly influence the design.
 To fulfill hydrotherapy aspirations, a combination pool/spa may be in order.

 Brian Van Bower, owner of Aquatic Consultants, Miami, FL., recently designed a pool for one high-profile client in Pennsylvania.
 His clients requested a pool situated on the side of his yard where his kids could play.
 After visiting the client’s estate, Van Bower was able to show the homeowner that what he really wanted was a centrally-located, three-sided vanishing-edge pool to accentuate the spectacular hillside view.
 “Sometimes, people don’t know what they want until they see it,” Van Bower says.

 Keep in mind that a pool designed for child’s play may look quite different from one designed for romantic interludes.
 Plan to accommodate swimmers of all ages and to allow for multiple activities.
 You might want to include shallow areas for toddlers, extra grab rails for the elderly, tanning ledges for sun worshippers.
 You can even install underwater speakers for music aficionados.

 3. Is my yard suitable for pool construction?